oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/6-labs-publish/6-labs-publish.md

     > **Note:**

     * The first email notifies you that your pull request was approved (or rejected).
-    * If your pull request was approved, then the second email notifies you that your pull request was merged into the **upstream/main** repository.
+    * If your pull request was approved, then the second email notifies you that your pull request was merged into the **oracle-livelabs:main** repository.

-    Your committed content is now visible to the public on the upstream/main or production repository: oracle-livelabs/&lt;repository&gt;.
+    Your committed content is now visible to the public on the oracle-livelabs:main or production repository: oracle-livelabs/&lt;repository&gt;.

 6. We may request some changes to your pull request.
 You need to make those changes as soon as possible.
 As long as your PR is still open, you don't need to create a new PR - new commits will be added automatically.
 You do need to make sure that your branch is still up-to-date with the main branch.